 Tax Executives Institute is the preeminent association of in-house tax professionals worldwide.
 Our members are business executives who are responsible for taxation matters on an administrative or policy-making level, or whose work is otherwise primarily concerned with the challenges of business taxation.
 TEI members are accountants, lawyers, and other corporate and business employees who are responsible for the tax affairs of their employers in an executive, administrative, or managerial capacity.

 TEI was founded in 1944 by a group of 15 prominent corporate tax executives in New York City.
-Today the institute has nearly 7,000 members, aligned in 56 separate chapters, and representing over 3,000 leading businesses in the United States, Canada, Europe, and Asia.
+Today the institute has nearly 7,000 members, aligned in 56 separate chapters, and representing over 2,800 leading businesses in the United States, Canada, Europe, and Asia.
 Approximately 10 percent of the Institute's members are affiliated with Canadian corporations.
-In 1999 TEI formed its EMEA Capter; the Asia Chapter was established in 2005; and a charter was approved in November 2014 for a Latin America Chapter.
+In 1999 TEI formed its EMEA Chapter; the Asia Chapter was established in 2005; and a charter was approved in 2014 for the Latin America Chapter.

 A detailed history of TEI is available in the 50th Anniversary download.